 Common Symptoms of Serious Cognitive Disorders

 Even though gradual cognitive decline is perfectly natural, seniors and caregivers must keep an eye out for any signs of a serious neurological disorder.
 According to Alzheimer’s Disease International, nearly 47 million people are currently living with dementia, which is just one of the many cognitive health conditions scientists know of.
 Some of the most common signs of a cognitive disorder include confusion, disorientation, memory loss, difficulty following sentences, and an inability to recognize common objects.
 Seniors and their caregivers might also notice secondary complications such as sudden mood swings, irritability, weight changes, social isolation, and depression.

 For many years, doctors believed seniors couldn’t boost their brain health.
 After years of exhaustive research, doctors now know older adults can create healthy new brain cells and synapses at any age.
 One of the most effective ways to boost brain health is to engage in stimulating activities, such as learning a new language, playing board games, or completing puzzles.
 Studies have also revealed that exercise plays a major role in mental health and cognitive abilities.
 Exercising for a few minutes every day can reduce a senior’s risk of mild cognitive impairment.
 Older adults should also steer clear of unhealthy habits such as smoking and drinking in excess.

 Caring for a senior with significant cognitive decline can be challenging for family caregivers.
 Fortunately, Coast Care Partners is a leading provider of dementia home care.
-Lemon Grove families who need compassionate, professional care for their aging loved ones should give us a call today at 619-354-2544 to learn about the high quality of our home care services.
+San Diego families who need compassionate, professional care for their aging loved ones should give us a call today at 619-354-2544 to learn about the high quality of our home care services.